 Prevention through Fly Control

-Clean up manure and wet areas regularly, since flies lay eggs in fresh dung.
-Providing shade reduces irritation from sunlight and prevents cattle from bunching together, which otherwise attracts more flies to their faces.
+Cleaning up manure and wet areas on a regular basis helps a lot since flies tend to lay their eggs in fresh dung.
+Giving cattle access to shade not only reduces eye irritation from sunlight but also stops them from bunching together, which is something that tends to draw even more flies to their faces.

 Pasture and Environmental Management